ClintonWB/OnlineMathSolverExample/README.md

 # Online Math Solver Example

 This project is an intentionally incomplete online math solver.
+Edited by Alison, Leah, Jenna

 ## Motivation